patrick-morrison/qgis_sea_level_tool/README.md

 - Create csv with columns "age" and "sea_level".
 - Drop it into main QGIS canvas.
 - Select the layer with the curve dropdown.
-- Change horizonal slider to move sea level with age.
+- Change horizontal slider to move sea level with age.
 - Toggle 'Interp.' checkbox for linear interpolation by thousand years.
 - Check the 'Dec.' checkbox to increase resolution to centuries (and to increase precision on sea level).
 - In View-Decorations-Title Label you can use the sea_level and age variable to construct a dynamic map label,